 - Zpacks – Innovative ultralight gear; arguably lightest and most well-designed in the industry

 Buying gifts is hard, and if you don’t know a lot about outdoor gear, let me give you some helpful pointers that might nudge you in the right direction.
-To make the gift-buying process easier on yourself, keep the following considerations in mind.
+To make the process easier on yourself, keep the following considerations in mind.

 Search for Gifts That are Lightweight

 Every ounce matters when you’re exploring trails in the backcountry.
 Heavy backpacks filled with bulky gear will weigh the hiker down, put unnecessary strain on their body, and increase their likelihood of injury.

 So, focus on searching for lightweight gifts that’ll give hikers and backpackers a spring in their step as they traverse down the trail.
 Take it from me, the guy who has carried a heavy backpack one too many times in their hiking career.

 Lightweight gear is great and all, but if not built to last, it’s not worth buying.

 Search for durable gear that’ll stand up to the abuse of the hiking trail and won’t let your loved one down in the backcountry.
 Focus on brands and products that are known for using quality materials and thoughtful design.
 The key here is to find gifts that land directly in the sweet spot between lightweight and durable.